-No Leave label B blank.
-Go to label C.
+- No Leave label B blank.
+Go to label C. - Yes Read on.

 Write at label B the total income that the SMSF earned from renting, leasing and hiring of land, buildings and other assets.
 The amount at label B should not be reduced by any loss or outgoing related to the income.